Ockley to Warnham walk

 - Go straight across the lane, following the public footpath sign next to the right-hand gatepost, past a large oak tree, your direction 200°.
-In 40 metres cross over a stile to the right of a metal fieldgate.
+In 40 metres go through a metal kissing gate to the right of a metal fieldgate.
 On your right-hand side you can soon see the village of Ockley.
-Walk along the left-hand edge of the field, gradually descending as your way curves to the left.
-In 100 metres go over a stile to the left of a metal fieldgate.
+Walk along the left-hand edge of the grassy field, gradually descending as your way curves to the left.
+In 90 metres go over a stile to the left of a metal fieldgate in a field boundary (this fieldgate is often propped open).
 Continue downhill, on a grassy way.
-In 200 metres cross a path junction by a four-way sign and ignore a stile to the left.
-In a further 100 metres enter the wood by a metal fieldgate (or if locked, cross the stile to the right of this fieldgate).

-- In 190 metres at a T-junction with a new tree plantation to your left [!] and a beech tree 10 metres to the left (with ‘Anthony Annette Adam’ carved on it nearly 2 metres up) bear right with the path, your direction 255°, entering Birches Wood.
-After 45 metres by a cypress tree take the left-hand fork and in a further 45 metres by a small signpost with two yellow arrows on it [!] take a clear path left, steeply downhill, due south.
-80 metres down the hill, with a three-armed footpath sign on your right, cross a wood and metal bridge with metal railings going over the stream.
-Over the bridge, follow the path left for 10 metres and then around to the right up the hill, heading southwards.
-In 150 metres, exit the wood by crossing over a stile and walk along a grassy bank and then a field with a hedgerow on the right-hand side, your direction 190°.
+- In 190 metres at a T-junction with a tree plantation to your left [!] your quaint directional marker used to be a beech tree 10 metres to the left (with ‘Anthony Annette Adam’ carved on it nearly 2 metres up) but alas, this tree has fallen down (October 2020) and it is now on its side.
+But at this T-junction turn right with the path, your direction 255°, entering Birches Wood.
+After 45 metres by a cypress tree take the left-hand fork which bears to the right and in a further 45 metres by a footpath post with a yellow arrow to front and rear [!] turn left, steeply downhill , due south.
+80 metres down the hill, with a two-armed footpath sign on your right, cross a wood and metal bridge with metal railings going over a stream.
+Once over the bridge, follow the path left for 10 metres and then around to the right up the hill, heading southwards, through woodland.
+In 150 metres, exit the wood by crossing over a stile (or pass to its left) and walk along a grassy bank and then a field with a hedgerow on the right-hand side, your direction 190°.
 In 200 metres you come to a metal fieldgate.
 Go through it and onto a car-wide farm track.